robustini/AceRadio/README.md

 ### Practical behavior

-AceRadio is not using LoRAs as a decorative label only.
+AceRadio does not use LoRAs as a decorative label only.

 The radio can: